 Memories of St Patrick’s Day 1967 by Eva Marsh

-On St Patrick s Day fifty years ago, I woke up immobile from the neck down.
+On St Patrick’s Day more than fifty years ago, I woke up immobile from the neck down.
 Doctors diagnosed multiple sclerosis and told me recovery was impossible, to get my affairs in order, I didn’t have long.
 But I fussed and maneuvered until I fell on the floor where I dragged myself in a crawl until my body started to listen to me.

 Three months later I returned to work as a junior laboratory technician at the Ontario Veterinary College, Guelph Ontario.
 I spent my lunchtime in the library looking for research on healing, with researchers nearby to explain the significance of animal research in the scheme of human medicine.